tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. Use of ECH does not weaken the security properties of TLS without ECH.
 2. TLS connection establishment to a host with a specific ECHConfig and TLS configuration is indistinguishable from a connection to any other host with the same ECHConfig and TLS configuration.
+(The set of hosts which share the same ECHConfig and TLS configuration is referred to as the anonymity set.)

 Client-facing server configuration determines the size of the anonymity set.
-For example, if a server uses distinct ECHConfig values for each domain, then each anonymity set has size k = 1.
-Servers SHOULD deploy ECH in such a way so as to maximize the size of the anonymity set where possible.
-This means client-facing servers should use the same ECHConfig for as many servers as possible.
-An attacker can distinguish two servers that have different ECHConfig values based on the ClientEncryptedCH.record_digest value.
+For example, if a client-facing server uses distinct ECHConfig values for each host, then each anonymity set has size k = 1.
+Client-facing servers SHOULD deploy ECH in such a way so as to maximize the size of the anonymity set where possible.
+This means client-facing servers should use the same ECHConfig for as many hosts as possible.
+An attacker can distinguish two hosts that have different ECHConfig values based on the ClientEncryptedCH.record_digest value.
-This also means public information in a TLS handshake is also consistent across servers.
+This also means public information in a TLS handshake is also consistent across hosts.
-For example, if a client-facing server hosts k backend origin servers, and exactly one of those backend origin servers supports a different TLS configuration, such as a different set of cryptographic algorithms than the other (k - 1) servers, it may be possible to identify this single server based on the contents of unencrypted handshake messages.
+For example, if a client-facing server services k backend origin hosts, and exactly one of those backend origin hosts supports a different TLS configuration, such as a different set of cryptographic algorithms than the other (k - 1) hosts, it may be possible to identify this single host based on the contents of unencrypted handshake messages.

 ## Unauthenticated and Cleartext DNS {#cleartext-dns}